 However, Milanes warns that there is a slight chance that you may be sensitive or allergic to any ingredient in a CBD topical, which can result in some adverse effects.

-You should read the ingredient lists thoroughly before using them to avoid such happenings.
+Before using them, you should read the ingredient lists thoroughly to avoid such happenings.

 CBD topicals may help with the following:

 According to some studies, CBD may be able to help you fall asleep and enjoy a good night’s sleep.